 Your inventory is one of your company's most valuable assets.
 Second only to its invaluable human labor.
 When you have a tidy SKU number system behind your inventory, it gets even more valuable.

 That’s because you reduce your sitting inventory.
-You eliminate pesky backorders (backorder definition).
+You eliminate the pesky backorder.
 You sharpen up your purchase orders.
-In short, you smooth your entire inventory management process when you use and create SKUs.
+In short, you smooth your entire product inventory management process when you use and create SKUs.

-Here’s the meaning of SKU, how they’re constructed, and the benefits of using them.
+Here’s the SKU meaning, how SKUs are constructed, and the benefits of using them.

 SKU Meaning: What Does SKU Mean?

-SKU numbers are typically between 8 and 12 numbers and every single character in them means something.
-They’re also not universal.
-They are only used internally and each organization that uses SKUs is responsible for their architecture.
+When you create SKUs, keep in mind that SKUs are not universal.
+They are only used internally and each organization that uses SKUs is responsible for its architecture.

-What Does SKU Stand for?: A SKU Definition
+What Does SKU Stand For?: SKU Meaning Explained

-The SKU acronym stands for “Stock Keeping Unit.”
-SKUs allow businesses to accurately track inventory.
+SKU stands for “Stock Keeping Unit.”
+SKUs assist businesses in tracking product inventory.
 That's because each product is associated with a unique SKU code.
 It's important to have a SKU architecture in place and create your SKUs in an organized fashion so you and your staff aren't confused by varying SKU methodologies later on.